trilochanb/paprika/README.md

-# Pomusi
+# Pomrika

-Pomusi is a lightweight pomodoro client for the shell.
+Pomrika is a lightweight pomodoro client for the shell.

 ### Getting Started